Statement of Case

 The relevant section references may be cited in correspondence from Revenue related to the matter under dispute.

 You may seek to include additional section references which you consider are relevant.
 Please try to include a full list of the statutory references that you consider relate to the matter under dispute.
-Some examples on this are set out below:
+Some examples of this are set out below:

 - If the matter under dispute relates to the denial of a tax relief or an exemption, include a reference to the tax section that gives the relief or the exemption;